ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/components/docs-snippet/template.md

 {{docs/components/docs-snippet/demo2}}

-Then in any of you templates, you can use the non-block form of `docs-snippet` to render your named snippet:
+Then in any of your templates, you can use the non-block form of `docs-snippet` to render your named snippet:

 {{docs/components/docs-snippet/demo3}}